nobodyscripts/LeafBlowerScript/Readme.md

 to read save file, get caps, work out how much to open to avoid breaking auto transcend limits, then ocr the buttons and openall the right amount.
 Permaloop is broken

-F6 - Small mode refreshes constantly, large mode ok, need to handle auto start, finish all, auto finish, min chance, need to handle non intended items due to auto start
+F6 - Need to handle auto start, finish all, auto finish, min chance, need to handle non intended items due to auto start

 F9 - Cards and borb modes have same issues